arndri/snake-game-1.0/README.md

 How To Play <br>
 <br>
 Download the .exe file<br>
-To Download it, you can just go to "<> Code" and "Download ZIP" or click the Snake_Game_Main.exe and click "View raw"
+To download it, you can just go to "<> Code" and "Download ZIP" or click the Snake_Game_Main.exe and click "View raw"